Preparing for your hospital visit

 Frequently asked questions

-No, however we do have on-site underground parking available off Cougal Street, which incurs a fee after 30 minutes.
+No, however we do have on-site underground parking available off Cougal Street (image of entry below), which incurs a fee after 30 minutes.

 Our waiting room has limited space.
 If desired, we recommend patients bring one friend or family member with them during admission.
 After that, we suggest going for a walk, doing some shopping or even going to see a movie at the cinema across the street.
 Most patients are at the facility for 3-4 hours in total, so we will contact you on your mobile phone when your friend or relative is ready to go home.